No matter what kind of business you’re in, your business relies on contracts.

 These are some common examples of contract leakage, from the IACCM:

-• Invoicing errors: If the correct contract terms or pricing don’t make it to the invoices sent, creating a difference in the value your company expected to bill and the actual billing price.
+- Invoicing errors: If the correct contract terms or pricing don’t make it to the invoices sent, creating a difference in the value your company expected to bill and the actual billing price.
 This frequently happens when finance staff comes across unexpected terms or complicated contracts they don’t know how to bill for.

-• Failure to engage stakeholders: A stakeholder is either an individual, group, or organization that is directly affected by the outcome of a contract.
+- Failure to engage stakeholders: A stakeholder is either an individual, group, or organization that is directly affected by the outcome of a contract.
 The fulfillment of the contract could depend, to a large extent, on how well the contractual relationships between these parties are managed.
 Poor contract management regarding stakeholder engagement can have devastating effects on a project.

-• Unrealized pricing adjustments: This is the difference in the price of something now compared with some point in the past.
+- Unrealized pricing adjustments: This is the difference in the price of something now compared with some point in the past.

-• Non-compliant work: If the work provided for in the contract was done in part or wholly outside the scope of the contract.
+Generally, it impacts companies that buy components or products to improve or upsell them later.
+Having a handle on the actual value of your inventory means you will always know what a contract is worth at a certain time. - Non-compliant work: If the work provided for in the contract was done in part or wholly outside the scope of the contract.
 A simple example is a construction contract that requires a redevelopment to be done according to a number of building codes.
 If the redevelopment is done in any other way, it would be considered non-compliant.
 In order to be compliant, your business must communicate the requirements of your contracts to the teams fulfilling them.

-• Delivery failures: Contracts also stipulate how and when a product or service will be delivered, and failures to live up to expectations are a business relationship-killer.
+- Delivery failures: Contracts also stipulate how and when a product or service will be delivered, and failures to live up to expectations are a business relationship-killer.

-Any of these contract leakage types can result in poor customer experiences, lost renewal opportunities, and lost business
+Any of these contract leakage types can result in poor customer experiences, lost renewal opportunities, and lost business.

 Is My Business Being Damaged by Contract Leakage?